 Q&A with Kurt

-Kurt Geater is currently a Mobile Marketing Manager at Groupon, the 800lb shopping app gorilla, where his focus is on new user acquisition for the app.
+Kurt Geater was formerly a Mobile Marketing Manager at Groupon, the 800lb shopping app gorilla, where his focused on new user acquisition for the app.
 His first marketing role was at the Austin American-Statesman newspaper in Austin, TX, working as a Targeted Acquisition and Retention Analyst where he ran direct mail marketing and aided in their print-to-mobile migration.

 While Kurt loved A/B testing direct mail campaigns, he was frustrated with the time it took to evaluate performance.
 As a result, he transitioned to a demand side platform (DSP), Audience Science, where he ran mobile, display, and video campaigns for their client, Procter and Gamble.